-As the legal information community adapts and transforms, it is more important than ever to offer solutions for real-life situations, and ideas for rethinking our value.
-AALL has been working to transform the Annual Meeting and Conference experience as well, starting with identifying members’ educational needs, rethinking the ways that adults learn, and then revising the processes for developing and delivering critical content.
+As the legal information community adapts and transforms, it is more important than ever to offer solutions for real-life situations, and ideas for affirming the value of the law librarian.
+AALL has been working to transform the Annual Meeting & Conference experience as well, identifying members' educational needs, rethinking the ways that adults learn, and revising the processes for developing and delivering critical content.

 The following information (along with other resources in the online Information for Proposers